elastic/kibana/packages/kbn-securitysolution-exception-list-components/README.md

 component
     index.tsx
-    index.styles.ts <-- to hold styles if the component has many custom styles useComponent.ts <-- for logic if the Presentational Component has logic index.test.tsx
+    index.styles.ts <-- to hold styles if the component has many custom styles use_component.ts <-- for logic if the Presentational Component has logic index.test.tsx
     useComponent.test.tsx
 ```